Tommy Pham Preview, Player Props: Diamondbacks vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff is seventh in the league with a collective 9.2 strikeouts per nine innings.
+- The 9.1 strikeouts per nine innings put together by the Astros pitching staff ranks seventh in the league.

-- The Astros' 4.00 team ERA ranks 10th across all MLB pitching staffs.
+- The Astros' 3.97 team ERA ranks eighth across all league pitching staffs.

-- Astros pitchers combine to surrender 201 total home runs at a clip of 1.3 per game (to rank 22nd in the league).
+- Astros pitchers combine to rank 22nd in baseball in home runs given up (201 total, 1.3 per game).

-- In his most recent outing on Saturday against the Kansas City Royals, the right-hander tossed five innings, allowing two earned runs while surrendering seven hits.
+- The righty's last appearance came on Tuesday against the Seattle Mariners, when he threw eight innings, surrendering one earned run while giving up three hits.

-- The 28-year-old has amassed an ERA of 3.83, with 6.7 strikeouts per nine innings, in 24 games this season.
-Opponents are hitting .263 against him.
+- The 40-year-old has an ERA of 3.32, with 8 strikeouts per nine innings, in 26 games this season.
+Opponents have a .229 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.